defactor-com/documentation/docs/pools/smart-contracts/pools-contract/example.md

 { "amount": "1100000000", "claimedAmount": "0" }
 ```

-When the owner collected the pool, the pool status is set to 1 which represents `ACTIVE`.
+When the owner collects the pool, the pool status is set to 1 which represents `ACTIVE`.

 ### Event #5 (deposit rewards)

 - This can only be done by the pool owner, in this case, it would be Bob.

-- The amount of 1100 USDC is deposited to the pool as rewards.
+- The amount of 1122 USDC is deposited to the pool as rewards.

-- Make the transfer of 1100 USDC from Bob's wallet to the contract.
+- Make the transfer of 1122 USDC from Bob's wallet to the contract.

 - Emit the event `RewardsDeposited`.